Launch Your Online Business in Just 7 Days

 The tone of email marketing strongly affects how your business will be perceived.

-Implementing the correct tone goes hand in hand with understanding your audience.
+Implementing the correct tone in your email copy goes hand in hand with understanding your audience.

 Adjusting your tone to suit your audience should start in your subject line — this is what will be seen first.